 - You need to speak up in order to get informed.
 If you see ingredient names you don’t recognize, ask the pharmacist or sales person to tell you what they are and how they contribute to the formula.
 (You can also contact the manufacturing company for this information.)

 - You can trust La Vie en C Skincare.
-Blended with ultra-active, age-defying vitamin C, their Facial Cleanser and Antioxidant Moisturizer Serum are 100% pure and 100% free of all harmful chemicals.
-Just two more things to love about them!
+Blended with ultra-active, age-defying vitamin C, the line’s Facial Cleanser and Antioxidant Moisturizer Serum are 100% pure and 100% free of all harmful chemicals.
+Just two of the many things to love about them!